DESIGN COLLABORATION: AGILE & CROSS-FUNCTIONAL TEAMS

 Validate

-Pushed live to 5% of our audience and monitored the funnel and traffic.
+After testing and making design developments we pushed live to 5% of our audience and monitored the funnel and traffic.
 The results were encouraging so we pushed live to 100% of our user base on the following Monday morning.

 Launch